computational-expression/lab01/README.md

 ==========================================

 🤖 Welcome to IoT Sensor Simulation!
-This program simulates the sensor readings we'll collect with real hardware next week.
+This program simulates the sensor readings we'll collect with the Pico 2W this semester.

 📊 SIMULATED SENSOR SETUP
 ==========================================